 104. Jørgensen, K. M., & Boje, D. M. (2009).
 Genealogies of Becoming-Antenarrative Inquiry in Organizations.
 Tamara Journal of Critical Organisation Inquiry, 8(1/2), 32.
 DOWNLOAD PDF

 105. Pittz, Thomas G; Boje, David M.l Intindola, Melissa; & Nicholson, Stephanie.
 (2016).
 “COPE”ing with Institutional Pressures: A Reintroduction of Pragmatism to the Study of Organizations.
 Accepted on Nov 5, 2016 at Journal of Management Concepts and Philosophy.
 Abstract: Recent organizational scholarship has begun to rekindle an interest in the study of pragmatism and our goal in this manuscript is to demonstrate that pragmatist thought has important implications for organizational studies that have been overlooked due to contention over nuances of the theory.
 As such, we propose a synthesis of pragmatism through the COPE typology (Boje, 2014) that represents our view of the four main tenants of pragmatism: Critical, Ontological, Positivistic, and Epistemic.
 Further, we utilize COPE by applying it to the question of organizational heterogeneity within institutional theory.
 In doing so, this manuscript makes important contributions to the study of pragmatism and institutional theory while providing new insights to predict how internal organizational processes are developed and how organizations respond to environmental pressures.
-Keywords: pragmatism; institutional theory; strategic decision-making; organizational change Click here for PDF pre-press version
+Keywords: pragmatism; institutional theory; strategic decision-making; organizational change Click here for PDF pre-press version. or this one

 106. Boje, D. M. & M. W. Lundholt.
 Editorial for special issue, on Counternarrative, accepted Nov 5, 2016, to be published in European J. of Cross-Cultural Competence and Management See pre-press PDF